brilliantlabsAR/docs/frame/building-apps-lua.md

 | Low&nbsp;level&nbsp;functions&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| Description |
 |:---------|:------------|
 | `frame.stay_awake(enable)`            | Prevents Frame from going to sleep while it's docked onto the charging cradle.
-This can help during development where continious power is needed, however may degrade the display or cause burn-in if used for extended periods of time
+This can help during development where continuous power is needed, however may degrade the display or cause burn-in if used for extended periods of time
 | `frame.fpga_read(address, num_bytes)` | Reads a number of bytes from the FPGA at the given address
 | `frame.fpga_write(address, data)`     | Writes data to the FPGA at a given address. `data` can be a string containing any byte values